This Season Of Pretty Little Liars May Be The Best Yet

 16. ...Or has Elliot abducted Jason?

 17. Are they finally calling Ezra out for dating inappropriately young girls?
-Thank all things for Liam talking about Ezra's "predatory behaviour" and the "Lolita" storyline.
+Thank all things for Liam talking about Ezra's "predatory behavior" and the "Lolita" storyline.

 18. Why don't they just admit to Liam (Roberto Aguire) that Ezra and Aria dated all through high school?
 The police force already know, so...